Last updated: Friday 3 April 2020

-This is a short guide to some practical things you can do.
+This is a short guide to some practical things you can do if you are isolating in the same house with your elderly parents.
 We are focused on every day living for those at home.

 (In addition to the regularly updated general advice from The Government website there is updated specialist advice regarding people living in care homes and receiving care from a care agency/provider in their own home.)

 If you don’t already know, make a list of the regular medication your parent takes.
 Take advantage of the online prescription delivery services as getting to the GP in person is nigh on impossible now.

 The GP surgery should/will have an Electronic Prescription Service – so repeat prescriptions can be delivered to the pharmacy of choice without needing to go to the Doctor.
 Your parent will need to register online for this service – from the GP website (or you can do it for them).
 Using this service prescriptions will need to be collected in person.

 Online prescription and delivery services are available through providers including Boots, The Co-op, and Pharmacy Online.
 You can do this on behalf of your parents but will need the right information.
 For all NHS prescriptions this is free.
 At the moment, the delivery times are between 5-7 days if the prescription comes directly from the GP to one of these providers.

 As direct access to the GP is off limits for most people you should look at the NHS E-Consult service which is available through some surgeries.